abrahan-dev/posts/2022-11-10-simplicity-in-code.md

 ## The love and death of object oriented programming

-I believe that OOP is a paradigm that does not help in the crusade to divide and conquer complexity, instead it feeds up the agglomeration of ideas and concepts into low quality abstractions.
+I believe that OOP is a paradigm that does not bring a lot of help in the crusade to divide and conquer complexity, instead it feeds up the agglomeration of ideas and concepts into (very often) low quality abstractions.

 Because we have built OOP, we need design patterns.
-Maybe OOP makes simple things complex, while FP (functional programming) makes complex things simple.
-Also FP makes micro-things harder and macro things easier while OOP makes micro-things easier and macro things harder.
-If we use simpler blocks that relate more naturally, then we do not need design patterns.
+Maybe OOP tends to make simple things complex, while FP (functional programming) tends to make complex things simple.
+If we use simpler blocks that relate more naturally, then we do not really need design patterns.

+OOP is still the best way I know to tackle the problem.
+But It is enriching to know other ways and it might not be the best.

 ## A good programmer

 A good programmer can have many qualities, but an indispensable one is being able to make good abstractions.
 After many years developing OOP I think that OOP does not help _per se_.

-Another quality is being able to translate complex business ideas into simple code.
+Another quality is being able to translate complex business ideas into simple/testable code.
+Easy to say.

 ## A few rules